 Authors have been hiring assistants for hundreds of years.
 Successful authors have always relied on assistants to handle all the administrative and professional duties that they just don’t have time for.
 After all books/novels have been around for hundreds of years.

 An Author’s Assistant can coordinate parts of the publishing process itself, and coordinate and assist in the marketing of the book once it is published.
 An Author Assistant can provide such services as Manuscript Preparation, Printing Coordination & Distribution, Public Relations and Marketing the Authors book.
-One non-fiction Author approached me and asked if I could help get her book get increased exposure and sales.
-The first thing I did is made sure that she had a website to sell her book on, and that she wasn’t relying just on Amazon.

 We designed her website to draw her target market to visit her regularly, by adding games and informative articles about her book’s topic.
 We then used search engine optimization so that the search engines can easily find her site.